xcalibur7/Time-Series-Anomaly-Detection-ICASSP-2025/README.md

 high-dimensional industrial dataset containing over 2 million data points collected over several months.
 The dataset includes more than 200 failures of various types, each resulting from complex causes.
-Utilizing state-of-the-art unsupervised multi- variate anomaly detection algorithms, a system was developed that predicts failures several minutes in advance, introducing a new evaluation metric termed lead time.
+Utilizing state-of-the-art unsupervised multivariate anomaly detection algorithms, a system was developed that predicts failures several minutes in advance, introducing a new evaluation metric termed lead time.
 This system also identifies the location and potential causes of these failures.